uozrobotics/hackathon2025_ws/doc/challenge.md

 The robot's path crosses a field containing various plants (beans, corn and wheat).
 You need to use the weeder to treat the entire plot.
-However, you'll need to have a good perception of the crop rows to avoid driving over them because the lines are not straight.
+However, you will need to have a good perception of the crop rows to avoid driving over them because the lines are not straight.
-There is also an obstacle in the ground which requires to lift the implement of the robot.
+There is also an obstacle in the ground which requires to raise the implement of the robot.
 Collisions with crops and implement will result in penalties to the score.

+The localization of the plots is known before starting the simulation by reading [the plots surveying file](doc/plots_surveying.md).
+It allows to know when the implement should be raised or lowered.
+It is mandatory to follow the rows in the order specified in the plots surveying file.

 ### Avoiding obstacles